-Students can take part in trips to EXG in London, The National Media Museum, The National Games Arcade, University visits and GameJam’s against other colleges.
-There will also be an opportunity to enter work into competitions, experience collaborative projects as well as gameplay workshops, our testing and gaming facilities.
+Students can take part in trips to EXG in London/Birmingham, The National Media Museum, The National Games Arcade, University visits and a 48 hour Global GameJam, competing against other colleges and professional games designers.
+There will also be an opportunity to enter work into competitions, experience collaborative projects as well as regular gameplay workshops and access to our testing and esports facilities.

 Click here for our dedicated curriculum intent.

 This course is aimed at students who:

 - Would like to learn about how games are developed and are serious about a career in the industry

 - Would like an opportunity to create material for games (concepts, characters, levels, sound, animation, 3D models & environments)

 - Would like to use media equipment such as 3D packages, games engines, graphic and design packages and virtual reality